Night lights shining on the downtown skyline

 Too Sweet to Pass By

 Vermont is synonymous with maple syrup.
 Tour the farm and take home a bottle of syrup from the gift shop at Bragg Farm Sugarhouse & Gift Shop, family-run for eight generations.
-The maple creamies here, known as soft-serve ice cream elsewhere, are phenomenal.
+Don’t miss out on trying the maple creemee, a soft-serve-like regional treat with a high fat content that gives it a delicious creaminess.
 Another sweet must-visit that is more than 200 years old, Morse Farm Maple Sugarworks, has a farm life museum, woodshed theater, nature trail and free maple syrup tastings.

 Cultural Pursuits in Montpelier

 Catch a stage performance at Lost Nation Theater, concert by the Montpelier Chamber Orchestra or indie film screening at the Savoy Theater.
-Craft beer and food are a big deal here, especially with the New England Culinary Institute based in Montpelier.
-Taste-test dishes created by student chefs at one of the school’s five restaurants.
-Browse the year-round farmers market for specialty breads, cheeses, herbs and handcrafts.
+Craft beverages and local food are a big deal here: try a Bee's Knees cocktail made with award-winning gin at the Barr Hill Distillery, sourdough pizza at Woodbelly, or browse the year-round farmers market for specialty breads, cheeses, herbs and handcrafts.

 Uniquely Vermont a Short Drive Away